Home: Tired of being Tired, Depressed, Constipated,

 Hashi’s patients have different antibodies (thyroid peroxidase and thyroglubin) and often cycle from hyper to hypo, which can cause huge fluctuations in TSH levels.
 Eventually the weakened thyroid stays in a hypothyroid state, so patients generally feel better when placed on enough thyroid hormone to keep their TSH levels suppressed.
 The suppressed TSH reduces stimulation to the thyroid, which results in lowered antibodies, and stops the continuous hyper/hypo fluctuations.
 [5,6]

 Any thyroid medication that contains T3, like Cytomel or desiccated thyroid, will suppress TSH levels.
-One study determined that the relative potency of T3 to T4, in terms of its ability to inhibit TSH, was 100:12.
+One study (on rats) determined that the relative potency of T3 to T4, in terms of its ability to inhibit TSH, was 100:12.
 The direct T3 in the blood is sensed by the hypothalamus/pituitary, the body determines that no additional thyroid is needed, so no TSH is released.
 A normal thyroid secretes only a minimal amount of T3.
 The majority of the body's T3 is converted from T4 as needed throughout the day, whereas someone on T3 or desiccated thyroid takes a concentrated dose of T3 all at once.
 This may explain the TSH suppression.
 Surprisingly, patients can have suppressed TSH levels on these meds but do not exhibit any hyperthyroid symptoms.
 Dosing by TSH will usually leave the patient undermedicated with hypothyroid symptoms.

 A study of 832 hypothyroid patients showed that 24 hour urine Free T3 had the highest inverse correlation with clinical symptoms.
 In other words, the higher the urine Free T3, the lower the symptoms and vice versa.
 Urine Free T3 is not influenced by binding globulins and correlated well with the severity of eight clinical hypothyroid symptoms: fatigue, depression, coldness, headache, muscle cramps, constipation, arthritis, and Achilles tendon reflex.
 Serum T4, Free T4, and TSH often had no correlation to these symptoms.